What can an exercise ECG show?

 The exercise ECG helps doctors find out if you have coronary heart disease, as it shows whether your heart muscle is getting enough blood from the coronary arteries during physical activity.
-An exercise ECG is also helpful for looking at how well your heart is working after heart surgeries and procedures, such as coronary bypass surgery or coronary angioplasty.
+It can also show if you have been having symptoms of angina as any areas where there is a lack of oxygen to the heart is reflected on the ECG tracing.

 What happens during an exercise ECG?

-- Electrodes are attached to your shoulders and chest and connected to an ECG recorder like in the standard ECG test
+- Electrodes are attached to your shoulders and chest and connected to an ECG recorder.

-- You will be asked to walk on the treadmill or cycle the bike, starting off at a comfortable pace
+- You will be asked to walk on the treadmill or use the pedals on a stationary exercise bike, starting off at a slow, comfortable pace.

-- The test will get gradually harder by increasing the speed and/or slope of the machine
+- The test will get gradually harder by increasing the speed on the bike or the incline of the treadmill.

-- You should try and work as hard as you can, but tell the tester if you get tired or very short of breath or start getting chest pain or discomfort
+- You will be encouraged to work as hard as you can, but tell the healthcare professional assessing you if you start getting chest pain or discomfort, or you get tired or very short of breath and the test can be stopped.

 - You will be carefully monitored throughout the test and the technician will tell you when to stop.